yangjiang3973/learn-vue/dev-diary.md

         2.2.1 observer.js

-            (TODO) first level problem: in unit test, like array observe related, need to solve first level dep(add an observe method to check type before new Observer)
+            (DONE) first level problem: in unit test, like array observe related, need to solve first level dep(add an observe method to check type before new Observer)
+                I think it is better to go through vue's observer logic first and draw a workflow

-            (TODO) need to change `this.deps` in Observer.
-I think only need one dep(not array) (TODO) watcher's deps changed in Vue1.0, `obj.a.b;` will create `obj.a + a + a.b` 3 deps because in this version's getter,
+            (DONE) need to change `this.deps` in Observer.
+I think only need one dep(not array) (TODO) watcher's deps changed in Vue1.0, `obj.a.b;` will create `obj.a + a + a.b` 3 deps because in this version's getter

             ```js
             if (childOb) {
-            console.log(3);
             childOb.dep.depend();
             }
             ```